-b.
+- a.
+International students are not permitted to enroll in courses which satisfy foreign language requirement if those courses are taught in their native language. - b.
 Students who wish to demonstrate foreign language proficiency without taking acceptable high school or college courses may do so through the existing credit by examination process for the first two college courses in the foreign language.
 In cases where students wish to demonstrate proficiency in a language not taught at Texas A&M, the following procedures shall apply.
-The student shall request an examination from the Head of the Department of Modern and Classical Languages.
+The student shall request an examination from the Office of Academic Enhancement.
 This department will coordinate the administration of special examinations to demonstrate foreign language proficiency.
 This will include finding an appropriate examination to test the student's proficiency, informing the student how to arrange to take that examination and certifying the results to the student's advisor.
-All arrangements shall be made and fees paid by the student.
+All arrangements shall be made and fees paid by the student. - c.

-c.
 American Sign Language (ASL) may be used to fulfill the foreign language requirement unless otherwise specified by the student's college or department.
 Students may either transfer ASL credits or arrange to be tested at another institution.
 (Texas A&M does not offer courses in ASL.)